Azure-Samples/java-microservices-aca-lab/docs/04_lab_secrets/04_openlab_secrets_aca.md

 -   Create a database administrator account.
 -   Update the application dependencies to enable passwordless connectivity.
--   Create service connections from your microservices to the database server.
+-   Create service connections from your applications to the database server.

 The following diagram illustrates how your application’s architecture should look after you’ve completed this lab.